maroomartin/portfolio/manual.md

 A type of dry, elevated landscape found in regions like the Mojave, Colorado Plateau, and Great Basin—characterized by heat, rock, and minimal vegetation.

 ### **Overlanding**
-Self-reliant, vehicle-based travel to remote destinations—often including camping, exploration, and extended time off-grid.
+Self-reliant, vehicle-based travel to remote destinations, often including camping, exploration, and extended time off-grid.

 ### **Recovery Points**
 Designated, reinforced areas on a vehicle where tow straps or winches can safely attach for recovery operations.